 The UCSD Fellowship in Undersea and Hyperbaric Medicine is a 12 month fellowship that incorporates training in all aspects of hyperbaric and diving medicine.
-Each fellow spends 4-6 months at UCSD on the hyperbaric medicine service, 3-4 months at our UCSD Wound Centers, 2 months of dedicated research time, 2 weeks at the UHMS/NOAA Dive Physicians Training course, 2 months of elective time, and 4 weeks of vacation.
+Each fellow spends 4-6 months at UCSD on the hyperbaric medicine service, 3-4 months at our UCSD Wound Care Centers, dedicated research time, 2 weeks at the UHMS Physicians in Diving Medicine Training course, elective time, and 4 weeks of vacation.
 The program is designed to train 2-3 fellows annually; there are at least 5 hours per week of planned educational experiences and the fellows participate in formal didactic teaching programs and teach undersea and hyperbaric medicine to medical students, residents, and community organizations.
 The fellowship program is closely associated with UCSD Department of Emergency Medicine Residency Program.

 The UCSD hyperbaric chamber is a large multiplace chamber at UCSD Medical Center Hillcrest that is capable of treating the full range of conditions amenable to hyperbaric oxygen therapy.
 The staff is on call 24 hours per day, 7 days per week.
-UCSD Medical Center has a full service clinical laboratory and radiologic services including digital x-rays, CAT scan, MRI, and ultrasound available 24 hours per day.
-There is a 20-bed SICU, 13-bed CCU, 6-bed MICU, 8-bed burn unit, Neonatal Intensive Care Unit (NICU), and a step down intermediate care unit, in additional to telemetry and floor beds.
+Hillcrest is a Level 1 Trauma Center and the Regional Burn Center.
 Full outpatient facilities are available at UCSD including clinics in orthopedic surgery, plastic surgery, vascular surgery, and wound clinic.
 The UCSD Occupational and Environmental Medicine Center serves as the outpatient clinic for our Diving Medicine Clinic; our fellows perform fitness to dive evaluations for commercial and scientific divers, as well as sport divers for clearance to dive or diving problems.
+The UCSD Hyperbaric Medicine & Wound Care Center in Encinitas operates an additional multiplace chamber and wound care clinic.
 The San Diego Regional Poison Center is located at UCSD Medical Center and provides 24-hour on-call services for carbon monoxide poisoning.

 Karen Van Hoesen, M.D., Associate Director, Hyperbaric Medicine Division, Co-Director, San Diego Center of Excellence in Diving

-Charlotte Sadler, M.D., Fellowship Director 2018-19, Hyperbaric Medicine Division
+Charlotte Sadler, M.D., Program Director, Undersea and Hyperbaric Medicine Fellowship

 Hyperbaric Attending Staff